 Example of a Deceptive UDAAP Violation

-Adam uses this Compliance Clip (video) to provide an example of a “deceptive” UDAAP violation.
+Adam uses this Compliance Clip (video) to provide an example of a “deceptive” UDAAP violation, which is just one of three types of UDAAP violations when considering all UDAAP violation examples.
 The example in the video relates to television advertisements and Adam breaks down the three prongs that make this a definitive UDAAP violation example.
 A transcript of this video is as follows:

 “This Compliance Clip (video) is going to give an example of deceptive UDAAP violations.
 Often times, I get asked questions about what's an example of a UDAAP violation.
 Well first of all, Let’s talk about what the UDAAP acronym stands for: Unfair Deceptive or Abusive Acts or Practices.
 In simple terms, a UDAAP violation is an act or practice that causes some sort of consumer harm - it causes harm to Consumers.